United States Exploring Expedition: Return route

 The Peacock and Flying Fish arrived off Cape Disappointment on July 17.
 However, the Peacock went aground while attempting to enter the Columbia River and was soon lost, though with no loss of life.
 The crew was able to lower six boats and get everyone into Baker's Bay, along with their journals, surveys, the chronometers, and some of Agate's sketches.
-A one-eyed Indian named George then guided the Flying Fish into the same bay.
+A one-eyed Indigenous man named George then guided the Flying Fish into the same bay.

 There, the crew set up "Peacockville", assisted by James Birnie of the Hudson's Bay Company, and the American Methodist Mission at Point Adams.
 They also traded with the local Clatsop and Chinookan Indians over the next three weeks, while surveying the channel, before journeying to Fort George and a reunion with the rest of the squadron.
 This prompted Wilkes to send the Vincennes to San Francisco Bay, while he continued to survey Grays Harbor.

 From the area of modern-day Portland, Wilkes sent an overland party of 39 southwards, led by Emmons, but guided by Joseph Meek.
 The group included Agate, Eld, Colvocoresses, Brackenridge, Rich, Peale, Stearns, and Dana, and proceeded along an inland route to Fort Umpqua, Mount Shasta, the Sacramento River, John Sutter's New Helvetia, and then onwards to San Francisco Bay.
 They departed September 7, and arrived aboard the Vincennes in Sausalito on October 23, having traveled along the Siskiyou Trail.

 Wilkes arrived with the Porpoise and Oregon, while the Flying Fish was to rendezvous with the squadron in Honolulu.
 The squadron surveyed San Francisco and its tributaries, and later produced a map of "Upper California".
 The expedition then headed back out on October 31, arriving Honolulu on November 17, and departing on November 28.
 They included a visit to Wake Island, and returned by way of the Philippines, Borneo, Singapore, Polynesia, and the Cape of Good Hope, reaching New York on June 10, 1842.

 The expedition was plagued by poor relationships between Wilkes and his subordinate officers throughout.
 Wilkes' self-proclaimed status as captain and commodore, accompanied by the flying of the requisite pennant and the wearing of a captain's uniform while being commissioned only as a Lieutenant, rankled heavily with other members of the expedition of similar real rank.
-His apparent mistreatment of many of his subordinates, and indulgence in punishments such as "flogging round the fleet" resulted in a major controversy on his return to America.
+His apparent mistreatment of many of his subordinates, and cruel indulgence in punishments such as "flogging round the fleet" resulted in a major controversy on his return to America.
 Wilkes was court-martialled on his return, but was acquitted on all charges except that of illegally punishing men in his squadron.